catgoose/vue-goto-definition.nvim/README.md

 If after filtering the locationlist items there are multiple items remaining they will be populated in a locationlist window.

-#### Defer

-Using `vim.lsp.buf.defintion` in a `.Vue` file on a symbol that is defined in a typescript file will result in both `tsserver` and `@vue/typescript-plugin` being called.
-This plugin attempts to populate a locationlist from each call first before resolving the definition

 I've opened an issue about this [here](https://github.com/vuejs/language-tools/issues/4112)